ByyChase/BudgetBuddy/README.md

 * Creation of User Accounts
 * Logging into Accounts
 * Creation of Income Statements
 * Viewing of Income Statements
+* Editing of Income Instances

  ## Next Feature Being Implemented ##

-* Editing of Income Instances
+* Logging errors to external error log

 ## In the Queueu ##

 * Creation Bank Accounts
+* Linking IncomeStatement to Bank Account
 * Editing of Bank Accounts
 * Viewing Bank Accounts
 * Creation of Budget